slyons/aoc-py-2023/README.md

 10. `pip install -r requirements.txt`
 11. Sign up for an account at [Advent of Code](https://adventofcode.com/) using **Chrome**
 12. Click on `Leaderboard` and input the team ID I give you
-13. Run `aocd-token > aocd-data\token`.
-If this fails, follow [these instructions](https://github.com/wimglenn/advent-of-code/issues/1).
-Just be sure to put it in `aocd-data\token`.
+13. Create a directory named `aocd-data` in your project directory (same folder as `src` lives in)
+14. Follow [these instructions](https://github.com/wimglenn/advent-of-code/issues/1) to get your Session ID (a long string of letters and numbers).
+Create a new file named `token` in `aocd-data` and paste the Session ID into it.
-14. `aocd 2018 1` should print out a bunch of lines
+15. `aocd 2018 1` should print out a bunch of lines

 ## Puzzles